melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

-## Please Review these Resources Before Class
+## Resources to Review Before Class
 - [P2P Folder Poetry Arena Channel](https://www.are.na/melanie-hoff/peer-to-peer-folder-poetry)

 ## Workshop Notes
 _P2P Folder Poetry will be taught in multiple places.
-These are the notes for each place._
+These are the notes and slides for each place._
 - [SFPC YCAM - September 2019](https://gist.github.com/melaniehoff/96bffd279b0ea66f61291e231283aab5)
 - [SFPC Detroit - August 2019](https://gist.github.com/melaniehoff/7cda150870c869c1990a744dddbd286f)